Understanding and Improving Knowledge Distillation: Analyzing Mechanisms of Knowledge Distillation

-In summary, we think incorporating teacher's supervision in knowledge distillation has an effect of example re-weighting, and the weight is associated with teacher's prediction confidence $\evp_t$ on the ground-truth.
+Altogether, we show knowledge distillation has an effect of gradient rescaling with its factor associated with the teacher's prediction on ground-truth.
 Weight will be higher when $\evp_t$ is larger.
-Alternatively, this suggests that $\KD$ would assign larger weights to training examples that are considered easier from teacher's perspective, and vice versa; which has a similar flavor to Curriculum Learning. \citet{bengio2009curriculum} suggests this may not only speedup training convergence, but also helps to reach a better local minima.
-Also, according to~\cite{roux2016tighter}, re-weighting examples during training with model prediction confidence results in a tighter bound on the classification error, leading to better generalization.
+Alternatively, this suggests that $\KD$ would magnify the gradients (w.r.t. logits), for training examples that are considered easier from teacher's perspective, and vice versa; which has a similar flavor to Curriculum Learning. \citet{bengio2009curriculum} suggested that this may speedup training convergence and helps optimization to reach a better local minima.
+This is also related to~\cite{roux2016tighter}, which shows that re-weighting examples during training using model's prediction confidence leads to a tighter bound on the classification error and leads to better generalization.